devchallenges-io/curriculum/4-frontend-libraries/1-react.js/5-state-management.md

 You can think of state as the memory of your application.
 It remembers things like user inputs, API responses, and changes to the UI.
 For example, when a user types in a search box or clicks a button, the state updates to reflect these changes, which in turn triggers a re-render of your components.

-In this lesson, we'll explore two important concepts in detail:
+In this lesson, we'll explore these important concepts in detail:

 - The `useState` hook - React's built-in solution for managing state at the component level
+- State updates and batching - Understanding how React handles multiple state updates
+- State dependencies and effects - Managing related state changes
 - Controlled components - A pattern for handling form inputs and user interactions
+- Performance considerations - Optimizing state management for better performance
+- Common pitfalls and solutions - Avoiding and fixing common state management issues

 By understanding these concepts, you'll be able to: